Dirieh/Minesweeper/README.txt.txt

-//Name: Dirieh Mahdi Ali
-//ID: 300017745
-//ITI-1121 Section: C

 Description:
 Clone of Minesweeper game in Java, with the help of Java Swing GUI framework.
-Refer to assignment pdf for more details.

 Objectives:
 • Designing an application utilizing event-driven programming.